arnebratt/mirrorjson/README.md

 Todo
 ====

-* Remove document functionality
+* Edit header values
-* Remove all related documents when remote domain is updated/removed
+* Edit which headers are sent and returned
 * Add support for XML?